nick8325/remarkable-fs/README.rst

 If all goes well, you will find all your documents in the directory you chose.
 You can copy PDF or EPUB files there, and they will appear on the reMarkable; you can also move files around.
 Go wild!

+(On macOS, the directory will appear in the Finder under the name "OSXFUSE Volume 0 (Python)".)

 When you are finished, you can stop ``remarkable-fs`` by pressing ctrl-C.